 |hooves (from calf)||4|

-Khash, also called pacha is a meat stew made from animal tongues, hooves, and stomach.
+Khash, also called Pacha is a meat stew made from animal tongues, hooves, and stomachs.
 It is popularly cooked in Armenia during the cold season and eaten with lavash bread.

 Directions for Preparing Khash